Home Page | New Data | Chronology | Cast Coins | Struck Coins | Paper Money | Links/Reference |

 where the coin was cast.
 But the identifying character of this

-wrote by Mr. T'ang Yu K'un in 1852.
-Mr. Fr.
+coin, On the contrary, character Mr. Fr.
 Schjoth had wrote that "Ning" was used for Ningpo Mint in Chekiang Province in his book about Chinese currency.
-About the identifying character of this coin, "Ning", I thought about it over and over, and decided that it should be applied to Kiangning Mint (now Nanking). |
+About the identifying character of this coin, |

 ||